Energy partitioning in electrostatic discharge with variable series load resistor

-This research fills a critical gap in the understanding of ESD by explicitly focusing on the effects of a series resistive element.
+This research fills a critical gap in the understanding of ESD by explicitly focusing on the effects on a series resistive element.
 By quantifying the energy transferred to a victim load, our work provides a valuable tool for guiding safety requirements for sensitive electronic components and energetic materials.
 The insights gained from this study, particularly the relationship between victim resistance and energy partitioning, can be used to mitigate the destructive effects of ESD.
 Furthermore, our findings will help guide the development of future models aimed at predicting circuit behavior under these ESD conditions, thereby enhancing the safety and reliability of modern electronic systems.